Zichene/ECSE-444---Final-Project/DFSDM_DAC_Test/README.md

 3. See **SETUP** of the `Project_Main` folder to see how to change Wi-Fi & board configurations.

 ## TODO
--DFSDM & DAC functionality currently is only available on `receiving_main.c`.
+- DFSDM & DAC functionality currently is only available on `receiving_main.c`.
 Need to change  `sending_main.c` to match this.
--Currently more testing needs to be done on Microphone data acquisition and DAC output
+- Currently more testing needs to be done on Microphone data acquisition and DAC output